camunda/camunda-docs/docs/guides/setting-up-development-project.md

 / ...
 ```

-- Edit the `startWorkflowInstance` method, and make it look like this:
+- Edit the `startProcessInstance` method, and make it look like this:

 ```go
 type InitialVariables struct {